 Hot springs

-Hakone is well-know for its incredible onsen (hot springs in English).
-The water quality is awesome and there’re lots of public baths and private baths you can try.
+Hakone is well-known for its incredible onsen (hot springs in English).
+The water quality is awesome and there are lots of public baths and private baths you can try.
 Usually, private baths are found in ryokan (traditional Japanese inns) and are mainly reserved for their guests.
 If you are thinking of staying at least one night in Hakone, a ryokan stay with a private bath is definitely a must.
-Private baths are better for people that don’t feel comfortable bathing in front of other people.
+Private baths are better for people who don’t feel comfortable bathing in front of other people.
 (Yes, you don’t wear swimsuits in onsen and you’re naked in front of other people.
-Check my post about onsen etiquette for more information about this.)

 There’s actually a famous resort in Hakone that is like a hot spring theme park.
-It is called Yunessun Spa Resort and it has several attractions like outdoors baths, water slides, hot springs with scenic views, cave baths, foot baths with little fishes, baths with wine, coffee or sake and much more.
+It is called Yunessun Spa Resort and it has several attractions like outdoor baths, water slides, hot springs with scenic views, cave baths, foot baths with little fishes, baths with wine, coffee or sake, and much more.
 It is a great place to spend the day and have fun.
 At Yunessun Spa Resort, it is also possible to experience a traditional Japanese bath in a separate area.
-Just remember that swimsuits are not allowed in the traditional bath, while you must use them at all the others areas.
+Just remember that swimsuits are not allowed in the traditional bath, and you must use them in all the other areas.

-If you feel tempted by this kind of experiences, you can check the price and buy your tickets for Yunessun Spa Resort from Klook.
+If you feel tempted by this kind of experience, you can check the price and buy your tickets for Yunessun Spa Resort from Klook.

 Lake Ashi